Shopify/eng-intern-assessment-react-native/README.md

 ## Implementation
 - Start, Stop, Resume, Lap, Reset features all working
+- Color coding for fastest and slowest laps implemented
+- Laps accurate to millisecond, whereas only centiseconds displayed on stopwatch

 ## Testing
 - Test functions modified to exclude centiseconds